 The Tudor age was a tumultuous period of history that did much to shape modern Britain as we know it.
 Here Melita Thomas, of the Tudor Times, selects the 10 most influential men and woman of that era.

-The men and women of the Tudor age changed the face of England and their influence still resonates today across Britain and also much of the Western world.
-It was not only kings, queens and courtiers, but also the era’s politicians, preachers and playwrights, sailors, spies and statesmen made us who we are today.
+The Tudors changed the face of England and their influence still resonates today across Britain and also much of the Western world.
+It was not only monarchs but also the era’s politicians, playwrights and statesmen made us who we are today.

 Perhaps the most famous Tudor of all is William Shakespeare (c.1564-1616), the playwright from Stratford-upon-Avon, whose richness and complexity of writing has been the single strongest influence on our language.
-Shakespeare was born in the Warwickshire market town but went to London to seek his fortune, becoming a prolific writer and actor.
+Shakespeare was born in Warwickshire, but went to London to seek his fortune, becoming a prolific writer and actor.
 Many of his plays have political overtones, and much of our perception of English history is based on his work.

 Shakespeare was not the only man whose facility with words still affects us today.
 The less well-known William Tyndale (c.1494-1536) might also claim to be the father of our modern language.
-His translation of the Bible into English was the cornerstone on which the King James Authorised Version was built, the most widely disseminated text ever produced in English.
-Tyndale was a religious reformer, willing to give his life so his fellow countrymen could read the scriptures in their own language.
-His last words, before being cast into the flames in Antwerp for the crime of heresy, were “Oh Lord, open the King of England’s eyes.”
+His translation of the Bible into English was the cornerstone on which the King James Authorised Version was built.
+Tyndale was a religious reformer, willing to give his life so his countrymen could read the scriptures in their own language.
+His last words, before being cast into the flames in Antwerp, were “Oh Lord, open the King of England’s eyes.”

 The monarch in question was King Henry VIII (c.1491-1547).
-Tyndale wanted Henry to go further in his religious reformation than separating the English church from Rome, which Henry had undertaken in 1534.
-Henry was motivated, encouraged and supported by a woman who can claim to be one of the most influential of the age: Anne Boleyn (c.1501-1536).
-Daughter of one of the King’s courtiers, Anne refused to become Henry’s mistress, and, a religious reformer herself, introduced His Majesty to Tyndale’s work, which gave him the intellectual support for his breach with Rome.
+Tyndale wanted Henry to go further in his religious reformation than separating the English church from Rome.
+Henry was motivated, encouraged and supported by one of the most influential women of the time: Anne Boleyn (c.1501-1536).
+Daughter of one of the King’s courtiers, Anne refused to become Henry’s mistress.
+A religious reformer herself, Anne introduced Henry to Tyndale’s work, giving him intellectual support for his breach with Rome.
 Without Anne’s driving ambition, Henry might have faltered in his resolution to separate England from the Catholic Church.
-This action alone would make Henry one of the most influential men of the time, but, added to his massive disruption of religious life, made visible in the dissolution of the monasteries that had dotted the English countryside for half a millennium, Henry also sowed the seeds of the navy that would come to dominate the world.
+This action alone would make Henry one of the most influential men of the time.
+In addition, Henry‘s dissolution of the monasteries had ripples centuries later, and he sowed the seeds for the navy.

 The growth of this mastery of the seas can be seen in the later years of the 16th century when explorers such as Sir Francis Drake (c.1540-1596) and Sir Walter Raleigh (c.1554-1618) broadened the sphere of English influence to North America, not just founding early colonies, such as Roanoke, but bringing back the exotic potato, which came to be a staple of the diet of the British Isles.
 There was also tobacco – love it or loathe it, we cannot deny its importance commercially and culturally, as well as in the terrible legacy of slavery it created.